alecthibodeau/patturns-client/README.md

 ## Technologies

-I developed the Patturns website as my final project while a student in the Web Development Immersive (WDI) course at General Assembly.
+I developed the Patturns website as my capstone project while a student in the Web Development Immersive (WDI) course at General Assembly.
 I used JavaScript, CSS3/Sass, HTML5, Handlebars – with some Bootstrap for modals – as my primary technologies for the front-end work.
 For the back-end I built an API using MongoDB, Express and Node.js.
 The database is stored at Heroku.

 Technical Specifications
 - Single page application